hongjsk/kf94maskmap/README-en.md

 If you don't have any Cloud Foundry Organization or Workspace, please login IBM Cloud Dash board in your web browser.

 * Select `Manage` > `Account` in the menu on top right of the screen
-* Step into the `Account Resource > Cloud Foundry Organization`
+* Step into the `Account resource > Cloud Foundry orgs`
 * Click the `Create` button

-If you have already the Organization then just click the organization link to enter the `Workspaces`.
-Otherwise, just click `Create workspace` button.
+If you have already the Organization then just click the organization link to enter the `Spaces`.
+Otherwise, just click `Add a space` button.

 Please check [this](https://cloud.ibm.com/docs/account?topic=account-orgsspacesusers)  for more information.